monukumar98/Crux-NP-JUN23/README.md

 >>=	x >>= 3	x = x >> 3	Try it »
 <<=	x <<= 3	x = x << 3	Try it »

-Java Comparison Operators
+Java Comparison Operators<br>
-Comparison operators are used to compare two values:
+Comparison operators are used to compare two values:<br>
 Operator	Name	Example	Try it
 ==	Equal to	x == y	Try it »
 !=	Not equal	x != y	Try it »